BlazeTheGr8/BlazeTheGr8/README.md

 ## About Me
 My name is Adam Castle and I am an aspiring software developer with a special interest in cyber security and AI.
-I am proficient in HTML5, CSS , JavaScript as well as troubleshooting AWS cloud services including the management of Account Security and Billing.
+I am proficient in HTML5, CSS , JavaScript, React.js as well as troubleshooting AWS cloud services including the management of Account Security and Billing.
 In my last role at AWS I held positions of leadership and exceeded the quality bar, displaying that I not only bring a